michalderdak/de-assignment/README.md

 # Apache Beam
-I have decided to use Apache Beam SDK to define the processing pipeline because of it's support for various distributed data processing systems.
+I have decided to use Apache Beam SDK to define the processing pipeline.
+The decision is mainly based on its support for various distributed data processing systems.

 # File structure
 - [Runner](space_pipeline.py)